Vishnudevverse/SIH-Internships/Figma/README.md

-  # SIH Internships Web App
+  # NextStep AI Web App

-  This is a code bundle for SIH Internships Web App.
+  This is a code bundle for NextStep AI Web App.
 The original project is available at https://www.figma.com/design/fzU98TOdJKb7a67t1cOLJN/SIH-Internships-Web-App.

   ## Running the code